 The original Le Clerc visited his brother in prison, and switched places with him because he preferred it to the cafe.

-Only the Italian Captain Berterelli is given a serious explaination - the series skips forward to a time after Italy have surrendered.
+Only the Italian Captain Bertorelli is given a serious explaination - the series skips forward to a time after Italy have surrendered.

-First-Season character of the series Big Wolf on Campus Stacy Hansen is a prime example of this trope.
+Big Wolf on Campus first season character Stacy Hansen is a prime example of this trope.
 It's revealed at the start of the Second Season that she had left for college.
 Though, she never did return and was never mentioned again.
 This is somewhat based on real life in that the actress who played Stacy really DID go to college.

 Alexis Meade of Ugly Betty.
 Reportedly, Rebecca Romijn didn't like the way the character was being written.
 Also the fate of Ashley Jensen's character Christina.